Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

-A. In order to receive a refund, taxfilers must submit a written request to the Division within 365 calendar days of the later of:
+A. In order to receive a refund, taxfilers must submit a written request to the Division within the later of:

-1. the due date of the tax return; or
+1. Three years from the due date of the tax return; or

 B. Refund claims may be submitted by filing the Arts Tax Refund Request Form (Form AREF) in accordance with the provisions of this rule.

 Adopted by Director of Revenue Division September 29, 2020 and filed for inclusion in PPD November 2, 2020.